 The Struggle Against the Unknown* – Parshat Vayishlach

 We have all struggled at some point in our lives.
 Some of us may even be facing a struggle now.
-Some struggles have been great some have been minor.
-A few of them may have been long-lasting while others were over quickly.
-Maybe we can even point out what we gained from the struggle, maybe we can't.
+Some struggles have been great while some have been minor.
+A few of them may have been long-lasting and others were over quickly.
+We may even be able to point out at some later time what we gained from the struggle or maybe we can't.
 But we have all been there.

-In one of the most mysterious passages in all of the Torah, this week's parsha, Parshat Vayishlach, tells a story of such a struggle.
-Yaakov struggles with a "man" until the first light1 and as Rabbi Berechia points out, we don’t even know who won!2 So what's the purpose of telling the story?
+In one of the most mysterious passages in all of the Torah, in this week's parsha, Parshat Vayishlach, we read of such a struggle.
+Yaakov was alone, on one side of the river bank, at night and struggles with a "man" until the first light.1 Interestingly, Rabbi Berechia points out, we don’t even know who won!2 So what's the purpose of telling the story?
 Why was there a struggle?
-Who was this mystery foe?
+Who was this mysterious foe?
 Why at night?
 What were they even fighting about?
 So many questions about the struggle.
 And the Torah offers few, if any, answers.

 Maybe that is the point.

-The great American poet, Ralph Waldo Emerson introduced us to the following concept - that life is a journey, not a destination4 while Poet Jon Nelson wrote:
+The great American poet, Ralph Waldo Emerson described for us the following concept that life is a journey, not a destination5 while Poet Jon Nelson wrote:

 Have A Great Shabbat!